crajcan/the_rust_programming_language/notes.md

 }
 ```

-It can actually take a the value of a variable that is in scope with it.
+Answer: It can actually take a the value of a variable that is in scope with it.
 It does this in three ways:

 1. Immutably borrowing
 2. Mutably borrowing